Identifying Preferences when Households are Financially Constrained: Introduction

-Given that identification is tightly linked to model predictions, the paper investigates further the asset pricing implications of borrowing constraints and heterogeneity.
-In a counterfactual experiment, I show that shutting down the estimated distortions renders the representative agent model unable to rationalize the observed equity premium since 2001.
-Given that the paper does not specify the mechanism that generates frictions in financial markets, this constitutes robust evidence that incomplete markets can indeed be a potential factor contributing to the equity risk premium.
-An accounting exercise in the spirit of \citet{ECTA:ECTA768} reveals that distortions in capital markets are quantitatively ambiguous when compared to distortions in household borrowing.
-Nevertheless, there is some evidence that trading constraints e.g. restrictions on short selling seem to dominate transaction costs.
-Importantly, ignoring the extensive margin of constrained consumers when identifying preferences may lead to misjudging the relative importance of these distortions.
+Finally, the paper argues that improved identification is not only important from an econometric point of view, but it has implications for consumption based asset pricing as well.
+More particularly, a useful byproduct of the employed methodology is an estimate of the implied distortions to the Euler equation.
+In a counterfactual experiment, I show that shutting down the estimated distortions renders the representative agent model unable to rationalize the observed equity premium since 2001, highlighting the importance of borrowing constraints and limited risk sharing.
+Moreover, an accounting exercise in the spirit of \citet{ECTA:ECTA768} reveals that trading frictions e.g. restrictions on short selling seem to dominate transaction costs in distorting capital markets.
+The sharper estimates obtained using the extensive margin contributes to the precision of this type of inference as well.